jonzia/jonzia.github.io/README.md

 ## About Me

 I'm an aspiring physician-scientist based in Atlanta, GA, USA.
-Though I'm an electrical engineer by day, my coding hobbies involve creating A.I.-powered bots for multiplayer games and occasionally publishing various machine learning templates I create in the course of my work.
+My coding hobbies involve creating A.I.-powered bots for multiplayer games and occasionally publishing various machine learning templates I create in the course of my research.
 You can check out all my projects on my (admittedly sparsely-updated) **[GitHub Profile](https://github.com/jonzia)** -- or simply scroll down for project descriptions, documentation, and videos.
 Feel free to **[contact me directly](https://www.jonzia.me)** for comments and questions!

 I hope you find one or more of these repositories helpful!